Preserving Power: Protective Coatings for EV Battery Corrosion

 Download HZO’s Parylene datasheet

-• Cold Plates: Overheating can lead to thermal runaway if a cold plate fails, which can result in fires and explosions.
+- Cold Plates: Overheating can lead to thermal runaway if a cold plate fails, resulting in fires and explosions.
 Cold plates require protective coatings that strongly adhere to the substrate, can be used in operating temperatures from-40°C to +180°C, and provide excellent heat, oil, and moisture resistance to prevent overheating.
 These components also require a dielectric coating that protects against water, deionized water, Glycol and water solutions, and dielectric fluids.
 Parylene coatings can fill these needs.

 Testing Parameters: Temperature – 35°C, Concentration – 5% NaCl by weight, Duration – 168 hours